FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ## The situation

-First let us imagine we have a long running operation like an HTTP call and after an amount f this the result comes back.
-We can create a method which creates an observable and after two seconds it returns the value we pass in the function.
+First let us imagine we have a long running operation like an HTTP call and after an amount of time the result comes back.
+We use a method which creates an observable and after two seconds it returns the value we pass in the function just for the sake of simplicity and to simulate a long running task.

 ```ts
 import { Observable } from "rxjs";